ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ### 4.4.3 Live Streaming Setup and Operation Steps

-1. **Create Streaming Room**: Log in to the web-console, navigate to the Streaming module, and create a new streaming room.
+1. **Create Streaming Room**: Log in to the Web Console, navigate to the Streaming module, and create a new streaming room.
 Generate and save the room address and key.

    <img src="./img/Livestreaming-1.png"  style="zoom: 33%;" />